fcaspe/fcaspe.github.io/_pages/splash.md

       <tr>
         <td>24th Jun 2025</td>
         <td>
-          Presenting my <a href="https://instrumentslab.org/data/andrew/caspe_nime2025.pdf">paper and demo</a> on Waveform Autoencoding for Instrumental Interaction at NIME 25 in Australia
+          I am presenting my <a href="https://instrumentslab.org/data/andrew/caspe_nime2025.pdf">paper and demo</a> on Waveform Autoencoding for Instrumental Interaction at NIME 25 in Australia
         </td>
       </tr>
       <tr>
         <td>12–14th Jun 2025</td>
         <td>
-          Presenting the <a href="https://fcaspe.github.io/BravePlugin">BRAVE Plugin</a> at <a href="https://sonar.es/">Sonar 2025</a> in Barcelona!
+          Showcasing the <a href="https://fcaspe.github.io/BravePlugin">BRAVE Plugin</a> at <a href="https://sonar.es/">Sonar 2025</a> in Barcelona!
         </td>
       </tr>
       <tr>